+Pursuant to Section 404 of Sarbanes-Oxley, or Section 404, we are required to furnish a report by our management on our internal control over financial reporting, including an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.
+However, while we were an "emerging growth company" as defined in the Jumpstart Our Business Startups Act, our auditors were not required to formally attest to the effectiveness of our internal control over financial reporting.
+As of the end of our fiscal year ended December 31, 2021, we qualified as a "large accelerated filer" as defined in the Securities Exchange Act of 1934, as amended, or the Exchange Act and, as a result, ceased to qualify as an emerging growth company.
+Accordingly, commencing with this Annual Report on Form 10-K for the year ended December 31, 2021, we are required to have our auditors formally attest to the effectiveness of our internal control over financial reporting pursuant to Section 404.
+Our compliance with Section 404 necessitates that we incur substantial accounting expense and expend significant management efforts.

-Pursuant to Section 404 of Sarbanes-Oxley, or Section 404, we will be required to furnish a report by our management on our internal control over financial reporting.
-However, while we remain an EGC, we will not be required to include an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.
-To achieve compliance with Section 404 within the prescribed period, we have started a process to document and evaluate our internal control over financial reporting, which is both costly and challenging.
-In this regard, we will need to continue to dedicate internal resources, potentially engage outside consultants and adopt a detailed work plan to assess and document the adequacy of internal control over financial reporting, continue steps to improve control processes as appropriate, validate through testing that controls are functioning as documented and implement a continuous reporting and improvement process for internal control over financial reporting.
-Despite our efforts, there is a risk that we will not be able to conclude, within the prescribed timeframe or at all, that our internal control over financial reporting is effective as required by Section 404.
-In the preparation of our consolidated financial statements to meet the requirements for our initial public offering, we determined that a material weakness in our internal control over financial reporting existed as of December 31, 2019.
-The material weakness identified in our internal control over financial reporting arose because we did not maintain effective segregation of duties in the process and recording of journal entries.
-We communicated the material weakness to our audit committee and as of December 31, 2020, remediated the material weakness by taking a number of actions including engaging system controls that prevent one person from initiating and approving the same journal entry and performing additional reviews and other post-closing procedures.
-While we believe that this material weakness has now been remediated, we cannot assure you that the measures we take to address internal control over financial reporting will be sufficient to prevent future material weaknesses or will prevent any significant deficiencies in our internal control over financial reporting from occurring.
-Further, we cannot assure you that the measures we have taken in the past or will take in the future will prevent the occurrence of future material weaknesses or significant deficiencies in our internal control over financial reporting.
-If we identify one or more material weaknesses in the future, it could result in an adverse reaction in the financial markets and restrict our future access to the capital markets due to a loss of confidence in the reliability of our consolidated financial statements.
+We will need to continue to dedicate internal resources, potentially engage outside consultants and adopt a detailed work plan to assess and document the adequacy of internal control over financial reporting, continue steps to improve control processes as appropriate, validate through testing that controls are functioning as documented and implement a continuous reporting and improvement process for internal control over financial reporting.
+Despite our efforts, there is a risk that neither we nor our independent registered public accounting firm will be able to conclude, within the prescribed timeframe or at all, that our internal control over financial reporting is effective as required by Section 404.
+Further, we cannot assure you that the measures we have taken in the past or will take in the future will prevent the occurrence of future material weaknesses or significant deficiencies in our internal control over financial markets and restrict our future access to the capital markets due to a loss of confidence in the reliability of our consolidated financial statements.